pesync

 • Develop a strategic workforce plan/workload-based workforce planning approach and methodology according to industry and international best practices.

-• Train HR staff members on the administration of the new workforce planning approach and associated tools.
+• Train HR staff members in the administration of the new workforce planning approach and associated tools.

 Medium Term (6-12 months) Initiatives